digitalcraftsman/hugo-cactus-theme/README.md

 To use it, copy the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml) file to the root folder of your Hugo site.
 Feel free to change the strings as you like to customize your website.

-Required site params are in the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml) are:
+Required site params in the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml) are:

     [params]
         name = "Your Name"